-Zanabazar: The Wisdom of the Steppes 17th-Century Masterpieces from the Heart of Mongolia to MAO
+Zanabazar: The Wisdom of the Steppes.
+From the Heart of Mongolia to the MAO: 17th century Masterpieces

 From 27 February to 7 April 2026, MAO Museo d’Arte Orientale, in collaboration with the Galleria Borghese, Rome, presents to the public for the first time in Europe two extraordinary works by the tulku Zanabazar, a 17th-century spiritual master, artist and innovator.